Arize-ai/openinference/js/examples/next-openai-telemetry-app/README.md

 1. Set the required OpenAI environment variable as the token value as shown [the example env file](./.env.local.example) but in a new file called `.env.local`.
 2. To run [Arize-Phoenix](https://github.com/Arize-ai/phoenix) locally run `docker run -p 6006:6006 -i -t arizephoenix/phoenix`
-3. `npm ci` to install the required dependencies.
+3. `npm i` to install the required dependencies.
+4. Use node version >=18.18.0 see [nvm](https://github.com/nvm-sh/nvm) for docs on how to install and manage node versions
 4. `npm run dev` to launch the development server.

 To view [Arize-Phoenix](https://github.com/Arize-ai/phoenix) and the example app visit: